xiaody/react-touch-carousel/README.md

 Callback when the carousel is rested at a card.

+### props.onDragStart/onDragEnd/onDragCancel

+Add some listeners if you need.

 ### props.ignoreCrossMove {Number|Boolean}

 If `deltCrossAxis * ignoreCrossMove > deltMainAxis`, carousel would ignore the dragging.